crgvf-commits/MC/README.md

 This value represents a dissemination surface used as an analytical baseline.
 It is not a measurement of observed network traffic, transferred bytes, analyst workload, or operational activity.

-Similarly, sector associations represent evidence supported routing eligibility.
+Similarly, sector associations represent routing eligibility supported by explicit evidence.
 They are not observed messages or defensive actions.

 The empirical evaluation directly examines N1 sector classification.
 Selection among specific N2 and N3 recipients is outside the scope of the evaluated dataset.

 ## Reproducibility and Auditability

-The corpus inventory and empirical classification workbook are provided to support inspection of the records and the evidence associated with the reported classification results.
+The corpus inventory and empirical classification workbook support independent inspection of the records and the evidence associated with the reported sector assignments.

+The Monte Carlo script contains the reference scenario indicators, the Dirichlet concentration parameters defining the five weighting regimes, and the simulation procedure used in the robustness analysis.

-The Monte Carlo results file provides the detailed numerical outputs reported in the robustness analysis.
+The Monte Carlo results file provides the detailed numerical outputs reported in the paper.

+Together, these artifacts support independent inspection of the empirical classification and reproduction of the Monte Carlo robustness analysis.

 Independent analysis should preserve the methodological distinction between:

 - observed source records;
-- evidence supported N1 sector associations;
+- N1 sector associations supported by explicit evidence;
 - proposed downstream routing possibilities;
 - modeled architecture utility.